 There is no story behind this.
-Tattoos are purely aesthetic to me, and I love it as an art form, which was why I gave the artist complete freedom to do whatever he wanted with my entire left arm.
-Alexandra (Romania)
+Tattoos are purely aesthetic to me, and I love them as an art form, which was why I gave the artist complete freedom to do whatever he wanted with my entire left arm.

 I got this last year.
 I realized how much my heartaches (divorce, car accident, debt) were impacting my life so I want to never forget to Live, Laugh, and Love.
 I feel attached to the infinity symbol and its significance so this reminds me to stay aligned with my values and my energy.

 It says “I am Divine Love” in Sanskrit.
-Being love, in love, and practicing the vibration of love is a blissful state of the spirit, mind and body.
-It’s a state of creative power which I chose to embody and I use to serve.
+Being loved, in love, and practicing the vibration of love is a blissful state of the spirit, mind, and body.
+It’s a state of creative power that I chose to embody and use to serve.

 The fairy represents my different values & beliefs in the various stages of my life.
 It has symbolized magic, creativity, passion, possibility, freedom, and authenticity.
 I’ve had it for 6 years and I find new meanings all the time.